Huiping27/earth_hero_app/README.md

-Earth LOOP is a frontend application designed to support environmental conservation efforts.
+Earth LOOP is a application designed to support environmental conservation efforts.
 This project aims to provide a user-friendly interface for tracking carbon footprints, participating in recycling programs, and engaging in wildlife conservation activities.

 ## Log in or register to start using the application.